MicrosoftDocs/fabric-docs/docs/governance/data-loss-prevention-overview.md

 # Data loss prevention policies in Fabric

-This article describes Microsoft Purview data loss prevention (DLP) policies in Fabric.
+This article describes Microsoft Purview Data Loss Prevention (DLP) policies in Fabric.
 The target audience is Fabric administrators, security and compliance teams, and Fabric data owners.

 ## Overview

 To help organizations detect and protect their sensitive data, Fabric supports [Microsoft Purview Data Loss Prevention (DLP) polices](/microsoft-365/compliance/dlp-learn-about-dlp).
-When a DLP policy for Fabric detects a semantic model or lakehouse containing sensitive information, a policy tip can be attached to the item that explains the nature of the sensitive content, and an alert can be registered on the data loss prevention **Alerts** page in the Microsoft Purview compliance portal for monitoring and management by administrators.
+When a DLP policy for Fabric detects a [supported item type](#supported-item-types) containing sensitive information, a policy tip can be attached to the item that explains the nature of the sensitive content, and an alert can be registered on the data loss prevention **Alerts** page in the Microsoft Purview compliance portal for monitoring and management by administrators.
 In addition, email alerts can be sent to administrators and specified users.

 This article describes how DLP in Fabric works, lists considerations and limitations as well as licensing and permissions requirements, and explains how DLP CPU usage is metered.
-For further information, see:
+For more information, see:

 * [Configure a DLP policy for Fabric](./data-loss-prevention-configure.md) to see how to configure DLP policies for Fabric.
 * [Respond to a DLP policy violation in Fabric](./data-loss-prevention-respond.md) to see how to respond when a policy tip tells you your lakehouse or semantic model has a DLP policy violation.
+* [Monitor DLP policy violations in Fabric](./data-loss-prevention-monitor.md) to see how to sign in to the Microsoft Purview portal to see details about DLP violation alerts.

 ## Considerations and limitations